Botulism Toxin: Killer or Wonder Drug?

 Unlike muscle strain or

-, dystonia is a neurologic disorder in which the brain incorrectly signals muscles to go into an abnormal contraction, which can result in muscle pain and spasm.
+, dystonia is a neurologic disorder in which the brain incorrectly signals muscles to contract, which can result in muscle pain and spasm.

-When Botox is injected directly into a contracted muscle, it is weakened and cannot contract, restoring balance to the group of muscles involved in a particular movement and relieving symptoms for a period of months.
+When Botox is injected directly into a contracted muscle, it is weakened and cannot contract as strongly, restoring balance to the group of muscles involved in a particular movement and relieving symptoms for a period of months.

 Doctors have used Botox to correct a variety of conditions involving inappropriate muscle and gland activity with varying degrees of success.
 They include: